-A substantial change is effective on 1 October following the IGC meeting at which it is approved, except that if it has flight safety implications it may be approved by the Bureau prior to the IGC meeting.
+A substantial change is effective on 1 October following the IGC meeting at which it is approved, except that if it has flight safety implications, the Bureau may approve it prior to the IGC meeting.
 A simple clarification to the Code becomes effective on 1 October following approval by the Bureau.
-In either case, the amended Sporting Code is then placed on the FAI web site at www.fai.org/gliding/sporting_code.
+In either case, the amended Sporting Code is then placed on the FAI web site at <www.fai.org/gliding/sporting\code>.

-The latest amendments to the Code text are indicated by a vertical line to the right of any paragraph that has been changed, as shown here.
+The most recent amendments are indicated by a vertical line to the right of any paragraph that has been changed, as shown here.
+The text may also contain editorial changes to improve its clarity.
+Such changes are not indicated.